Insights in your inbox

 Now what?

-First, having a working continuity plan that you can deploy remotely, in-office, part-time, or shutdown will prove to be in the top 10 best investments you make for your business when crisis strikes.
+First, having a working continuity plan that you can deploy remotely, in-office, part-time, or shut down will prove to be in the top 10 best investments you make for your business when crisis strikes.
+It is essential to have a plan in place that addresses potential disruptions and outlines clear protocols for how to handle them.
+This allows for a smoother transition during times of uncertainty and ensures the safety and well-being of your team.

 Next, know your position in the market.
 Is it time for you to pivot your business, take your brand in a new direction, or expand your product offering?
 I would encourage you to continually plan to evolve your brand.
 Ensure you have an up-to-date competitor analysis and stay ahead of the competitive curve.
 I would not encourage you to begin planning to expand your brand because of a crisis.